Research and Development

 Maximizing track availability and reducing lifecycle costs

-Vossloh’s research and development efforts in 2022 focused on creating new products and services that provide solutions to the major challenges currently facing the rail sector.
+Vossloh’s research and development efforts in 2023 focused on creating new products and services that provide solutions to the major challenges currently facing the rail sector.
 This includes increasing the availability of rail tracks and developing solutions to deal with the consequences resulting from the increased load on tracks, such as wear and noise emissions.
 Vossloh also conducts research with a focus on extending the service life of infrastructure and infrastructure components in order to reduce lifecycle costs.
 Vossloh possesses comprehensive expertise on rail as a complex mode of transportation.
 The company is able to leverage this expertise to significantly improve the efficiency of rail network maintenance processes.
 Digitalization plays a key role in this.
 The focus is on intelligent rail systems and digital track monitoring.
-Vossloh’s solutions minimize disruption and lay the groundwork for increasing the amount of traffic on rail networks.Vossloh is therefore helping create more efficient rail infrastructure, which is essential for the environmentally friendly mobility of people and goods, i.e., enabling green mobility.
+Vossloh’s solutions minimize disruption and lay the groundwork for increasing the amount of traffic on rail networks.Vossloh is therefore helping create more efficient rail infrastructure, which is essential for the environmentally friendly mobility of people and goods.

 Predictive maintenance based on track condition data